 With two little nippers in residence, our tiny terraced house in Bristol is severely lacking in room to put stuff.
 Luckily the Osprey Poco child carrier backpack can be easily folded up in order to store it away when it isn’t being used.

-The Osprey Poco baby carrier backpack stands securely on the ground
+The Osprey Poco toddler carrier stands securely on the ground

 Click here to check the price of the Osprey Poco baby carrier backpack from Go Outdoors